CliMT/climt/docs/installation.rst

     $ sudo apt-get install gcc
     $ sudo apt-get install gfortran
     $ sudo apt-get install python-dev
-    $ sudo pip install cython
+    $ sudo pip install -U cython
+    $ sudo pip install -U numpy

 use :code:`python3-dev` if you use Python 3.

 On Mac OSX, it is recommended that you use `anaconda`_ as your python distribution.
-This will eliminate the need to install cython and the development files for python.
+This will eliminate the need to install cython, numpy and python-dev.
 Once you have anaconda installed, you will need to do the following:

 .. code-block:: console